 Every evening, we ask our boys to tell us something interesting they learned at school.
-On Friday, one of our sons shared he learned about a great man named Martin Luther King Jr. When I inquired what he had specifically learned, my five-year-old son replied, “He wrote a long speech.
+On Friday, one of our sons shared he learned about a great man named Martin Luther King, Jr. When I inquired what he had specifically learned, my five-year-old son replied, “He wrote a long speech.
 He told people that black and white people should be able to eat at the same restaurant.
 He said black and white people are equal.
 But Mommy, I don’t know what black and white people being equal means.”
-I explained to my son, that he a black child, should be treated the same way as a white child or a child of any color.
+I explained to my son, that he, a black child, should be treated the same way as a white child or a child of any color.
 When I asked his twin brother what he had learned at school he just shrugged his shoulders.
-After much prompting, he told me he too learned about MLK Jr., but he could not provide any specifics.
+After much prompting, he told me he, too, learned about Dr. King, but he could not provide any specifics.

-If look within our city, we have come a long way.
+If we look within our city, we have come a long way.
 In its beginnings, Crispus Attucks High School could only enroll black students due to segregation, but now it’s a medical magnet school serving the diverse population of Indianapolis.
 Unfortunately, we have not come far enough.
 Just as Dr. King shared in 1963, “There are those who are asking the devotees of civil rights, “When will you be satisfied?”
-There are people today still asking at what point will we be satisfied.
+There are people today still asking, “At what point will we be satisfied?”

-We will not be satisfied until schools understand and acknowledge suspension and exclusionary practices are not only harmful to our students, but to all students.
-We will not be satisfied until schools have real conversations about explicit bias in the classroom.
+We will not be satisfied until schools understand and acknowledge suspension and exclusionary practices are not only harmful to our black children, but to all students.
+We will not be satisfied until schools have real conversations about implicit bias in the classroom.
 We will not be satisfied until schools implement and maintain solutions to keep our kids in the classroom at the same rates as other students.
-The research has been done to show empathy, restorative justice, and teacher/student relationships are a few of the best practices to keep our children and all children in the classroom.
-The Indiana Department of Education provided the handbook, “Alternatives to Suspensions and Expulsions” on its website and yet our suspensions rates are higher than national rates.
+The research has been done to show empathy, restorative justice, and teacher/student relationships are a few of the best practices to keep our black children and all children in the classroom.
+The Indiana Department of Education provided the handbook, “Alternatives to Suspensions and Expulsions” on its website, and yet, our suspensions rates are higher than national rates.